cortexlabs/cortex/docs/cluster-management/config.md

 # see https://cortex.dev/v/master/cluster-management/spot-instances for additional details on spot configuration
 spot: false

-# ARN of SSL certificate in AWS Certificate Manager (ACM) for HTTPS (default: null)
+# see https://cortex.dev/v/master/guides/subdomain-https-setup for instructions on how to set up HTTPS for APIs
-ssl_certificate_arn: # if empty, APIs will only be accessible by HTTP
+ssl_certificate_arn:  # if empty, APIs will still be accessible via HTTPS (in addition to HTTP), but will not use a trusted certificate
 ```

 The default docker images used for your Predictors are listed in the instructions for [system packages](../deployments/system-packages.md), and can be overridden in your [API configuration](../deployments/api-configuration.md).